LiamDBailey/climwin/README.md

 * latest released version: `install.packages("climwin")`

+How to use climwin:

-Detailed examples for both climate window analysis and plotting are provided in the package help documentation.
+Examples for both climate window analysis and plotting are provided in the package help documentation.
 See `library(help = "climwin")` once installed for more detail.

+For more detailed insight on how to use climwin to investigate climate data see our in-depth vignette using `vignette("climwin")`.